-The Feminist Community (FemCom) is a feminist activist group composed of diverse students who are passionate about not only gender equality, but also the intersecting "-isms" associated with feminism.
-Our work and discussions thus include areas such as sexuality and sexual orientation, race, socioeconomic differences, ability, etc. We strive tocreate a safe space for individuals to join in the conversation.
-Our current activist agenda includes destigmatizing the word "feminism" on campus and building a greater inclusive, loving, equal community—in part by building coalitions with other justice-oriented groups on campus and campus services.
+The Feminist Community (FemCom) is a feminist activist group composted of diverse students who are pasionate about not only gender equality, but also ther intersecting "-isms" associated with feminism.
+Our work and discussions thus include areas such as sexuality and sexual orientation, race, socioeconomic differences, ability, etc. We strive to create a safe space for individuals to join in the conversation.
+Our current activist agenda includes destigmatizing the word "feminism" on campus and building a greater inclusive, loving, equal community-- in part by building coalitions with other justice-oritented groups on campus and campus services.
 Our meetings are flexible in terms of attendance, and we use them for both discussion and event-planning.
-FemCom meets at 6pm on Wednesday evenings during the school year in the Luann Dummer Center for Women.
+FemCom meets at 7pm on Tuesday evenings during the school year in the Luann Dummer Center for Women.

 Meet the 2016 FemCom Co-Facilitators!

 Emma Kopp was inadvertently raised as a feminist and has been increasingly interested in body acceptance and marxist feminism.
 Feminism is important to her because it creates a space where her voice can be heard, appreciated and has given her so many opportunities to be surrounded by incredible and inspiring women.
 This fall is her seventh semester ofFemCom and seventh semester of co-facilitating.
 When she's not combing Jstor for research on compulsory heterosexuality, she's working, writing for her blog or traveling.
 Emma is majoring in Women's Studies and American Culture and Difference Studies and her favorite feminist is bell hooks.